PE Curriculum Intent

 Various Sports Clubs meet out of class time, during the lunch hour, or after school.
 The School also competes with other local schools.
 Years 5 & 6 pupils are given the opportunity to stay at Derwent Hill Outdoor Activity Centre for five days, which is situated in the Lake District.
 The centre provides for a wide range of adventurous activities which support the P.E.
 National Curriculum, as well as foundation subjects such as Science, Geography, Art and History; and as cross curricular themes.
 Years 3, 4 & 5 go swimming for 1 hour each week for a full term.

 For the last two years, we have received extra funding to develop PE/Sports throughout school.
-This document outlines how we have spent the money and the impact.
+For more information on this please click here.